r9hino/ACM/readme.md

 7. Add environment variables backend and frontend.
 9. Add QR scanner for adding new devices to node-red.
 10. Make node-red work only locally using vpn.
 Probably need to modify iptables.
+11. Use environment variables for dns and port on front-end.

 ## Managing SSH key
 ### Generating keys